 Fact: According to research by the Mental Health Foundation, 1 in 6.8 people experience mental health problems in the workplace.

-Download the Firstbeat Guide to Supporting Modern Workforce to learn more about corporate wellness and understand how effective wellbeing can help everyone prosper in the workplace.
+Want to learn more about your employees’ well-being and understand how little changes can help everyone prosper in the workplace?

 You might also be interested in

 One of the biggest stress-related issues that continues to impact the workplace is burnout.
 But what can you do if you start to feel yourself heading in that direction?

 Paying proper attention to the well-being of staff will lead to a better working environment and happier, more productive employees.